TrueLayer/truelayer-rust/README.md

 - [ ] mark everything related to the API (enum, structs) as non exhaustive, since field can be always added.
 - [ ] handle of fields of the requests and responses.
 Right now only mandatory fields (and a few others are handled).
+- [ ] add tests by mocking the API.

 ## Configuration